lukiwieser/racetrack/README.md

 ### Fundamentals

-*Reinforcement Learning* is a technique where an AI (also referred as model or agent) takes actions, and receives rewards as feedback.
+*Reinforcement Learning* is a technique where an AI (also referred as agent or model) interacts with an environment (such as a game) by taking actions, and receives rewards as feedback.
-The AI's goal is to maximize the reward.
+The AI's goal is to maximize these rewards.
 It learns which actions are the best by playing lots of games.

 *Q-Learning* is a specific type of Reinforcement Learning.
-It is model-free, meaning it doesn't require prior knowledge of the game’s rules.
+It is model-free, meaning the AI doesn't require prior knowledge of the environment's rules.
 In the context of the racetrack problem, this means the AI does not know the rules of the game, and instead learns them by trial and error.
 "Q" refers to the function that stores the expected reward for each state-action pair calculated by the algorithm.